MicrosoftDocs/bot-docs/articles/resources-bot-framework-faq.md

 The Bot Framework is designed to build, connect, and deploy high quality, responsive, performant and scalable bots for Skype and many other channels.
 The SDK can be used to create text/sms, image, button and card-capable bots (which constitute the majority of bot interactions today across conversation experiences) as well as bot interactions which are Skype-specific such as rich audio and video experiences.

 If you already have a great bot and would like to reach the Skype audience, your bot can easily be connected to Skype (or any supported channel) via the Bot Builder for REST API (provided it has an internet-accessible REST endpoint).

-### Is it possible for me to build a bot using the Bot Framework/SDK that is a “private or enterprise-only” bot that is only available inside my company?

-At this point, we do not have plans to enable a private instance of the Bot Directory, but we are interested in exploring ideas like this with the developer community.

 ## Security and Privacy
 ### Do the bots registered with the Bot Framework collect personal information?
 If yes, how can I be sure the data is safe and secure?
 What about privacy?